-The Visual Resources room houses the Library's slide collection, photos from the Smithsonian Institution's National Anthropological Archives, and the office of the Archivist.
-Several other special collections are housed in the Library, such as the Lloyd New Collection, the Lee and Stewart Udall Collection, and an art exhibition catalog collection.
+Special collections available include photos from the Smithsonian Institution's National Anthropological Archives, the Lloyd New Collection, the Lee and Stewart Udall Collection, and an art exhibition catalog collection.

-To find out more, visit the library's website at www.iaia. edu/college/library.
+To find out more, visit the library's website at www.iaia. edu/academics/library.